A. Our appointment

 O. Non-Contentious matters

-The Practice will keep the file of papers relating to the matter (except for any you ask to be returned to you) for no more than six years from the date when the file is closed.
-Unless you state in writing to the contrary, the file will then be destroyed.
+The Practice will keep the file of papers relating to the matter (except for any you ask to be returned to you) for no more than six years from the date when we close the file.
+Unless you state in writing to the contrary, we will then destroy the file.
 Documents you ask me to deposit in safe custody will not be destroyed.
-Documents and title deeds that are subject to a mortgage will be sent to your Lender following completion of all legal formalities.
+Documents and title deeds that are subject to a mortgage will go to your Lender following completion of all legal formalities.

 If we retrieve papers or documents from storage in relation to continuing or new instructions to act in connection with your affairs, we will not normally charge for such retrieval.
 However, we may make a charge based on time spent producing stored papers or documents to you or another at your request.
 We may also charge for reading, correspondence or other work necessary to comply with the instructions given by you or on your behalf.